hddm-devs/hddm/docs/howto.rst

     m = hddm.HDDM(data, include=('p_outlier',))

-HDDM assumes that outliers come from uniform distribution with a fixed density w_outlier (as suggested by Ratcliff and Tuerlinckx, 2002).
+HDDM assumes that outliers come from a uniform distribution with a fixed density :math:`w_{outlier}` (as suggested by Ratcliff and Tuerlinckx, 2002).
 The resulting likelihood is as follows:

 .. math::